jcgould48/recipe-project/README.md

-/single-recipe/:recipe-ID | Single Recipe | Provides a more detailed look at an individual recipe based off of user selection /extract-recipe | Extract Recipe | Allows users to bring in recipes from other webpages /category-recipes/:category-ID| Categorized Recipes | Shows all the recipes the user saved in that specific category
+/single-recipe/:recipe-ID | Single Recipe | Provides a more detailed look at an individual recipe based off of user selection /extract-recipe | Extract Recipe | Allows users to bring in recipes from other webpages /category-recipes/:category-ID| Categorized Recipes | Shows all the recipes the user saved in that specific category /shopping-list | Shopping List | Provides a quick and convenient list of the ingredients needed for the recipe
 |||
 |||